Canada Open Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Monitor your IRCC account for decisions and requests for additional documents.
 On approval, an applicant outside Canada receives a Port of Entry Letter — the physical work permit is issued by a CBSA officer on arrival.
 Inside-Canada applicants receive the permit by mail.

 The Canada Open Work Permit remains one of the most flexible employer-free work authorisations in the Canadian immigration system — letting holders work for almost any employer, without an LMIA and without a specific job offer.
-However, 2025 brought meaningful tightening of the two largest streams: SOWP for student spouses was restricted to spouses of master's students in 16+ month programs, doctoral students, and select professional program students on January 21, 2025; and SOWP for worker spouses was narrowed from TEER 0-3 to TEER 0/1 only on March 19, 2025.
+However, on January 21, 2025, IRCC tightened both Spousal Open Work Permit (SOWP) streams: student-spouse SOWP is now restricted to spouses of master's students in 16+ month programs, doctoral students, and students in select professional programs, and worker-spouse SOWP is now restricted to spouses of workers in TEER 0/1 or in select TEER 2/3 priority-sector occupations, with the principal worker required to have 16+ months remaining on their work permit.
 Applicants should map their exact category against current IRCC rules before paying fees.

 For Indian applicants, the PGWP, SOWP, and BOWP streams are the most commonly used pathways — IEC is unavailable because India is not an IEC partner country.
 Total fees come to CAD 255 for the permit plus CAD 85 for biometrics, with processing times varying widely by stream and visa office.
 When used alongside Express Entry, the Canadian Experience Class, or a Provincial Nominee Program, the OWP is a powerful bridge from temporary status to permanent residence and eventual Canadian citizenship.